Pre-order | The Haunting of Lamb House

 His Dark Materials

-So wrote novelist Rumer Godden, who also lived in Lamb House (and who wrote China Court - Manderley Press publication number 6).
+So thought novelist Rumer Godden, who also lived in Lamb House (and who wrote China Court - Manderley Press publication number 6).
 She went on:

 "For those who do not sense such things, The Haunting of Lamb House is a most skillful and intriguing interweaving of fact and fiction; to those who do, it is a memorable evocation.
 In either case it is a little masterpiece."